Jacob Magnus Sprengtporten

-Baron Jacob Magnus Sprengtporten (1727–1786) was a Swedish-Finnish army officer and politician, and half-brother of Georg Magnus Sprengtporten.
+Baron Jacob Magnus Sprengtporten (10 November 1727 – 2 April 1786) was a Swedish-Finnish army officer and politician, and half-brother of Georg Magnus Sprengtporten.
 He is most famous as one of the leaders of the Revolution of 1772, the coup d'état which ended the age of constitutional monarchy in Sweden known as the Age of Liberty and ushered in the period of absolute monarchy known as the Gustavian era.

 Biography

-Family and Early career
+Family and early career

-Sprengporten's father was Baron Magnus Wilhelm Sprengtporten, who resided at Borgå (now Porvoo) in Finland, which was then part of the Kingdom of Sweden.
+Sprengtporten's father was Baron Magnus Wilhelm Sprengtporten, who resided at Borgå (now Porvoo) in Finland, which was then part of the Kingdom of Sweden.
 Magnus Wilhelm was a major in the Swedish Army and served in the army of King Charles XII during the Great Northern War.
-He participated in the Swedish invasion of Russia in 1708-9, and was one of the thousands of Caroleans captured in the Surrender at Perevolochna.
+He participated in the Swedish invasion of Russia in 1708–9, and was one of the thousands of Caroleans captured in the Surrender at Perevolochna.
 He subsequently spent thirteen years as a Russian prisoner-of-war before being released in 1722 and returning to Finland.
 He and his wife Anna Margareta Amnorin went on to have three sons, of whom the second was Jacob Magnus, born in 1727.

 Sprengtporten followed in his father's footsteps by joining the Swedish Army as a volunteer in 1739, at the age of 12.
 In 1743 he received a prestigious posting to the Life Guards, the royal guards regiment, and became a commissioned officer with the rank of fänrik (second lieutenant).
 In 1747 he was transferred to work on fortifications in Finland under the famous military engineer Augustin Ehrensvärd, and he became a captain of engineers himself in 1755.
 When the Pomeranian War broke out in 1757 he was initially assigned to act as adjutant to Lieutenant-General Axel von Fersen, but later on he was promoted to lieutenant-colonel and given command of a free corps, known after him as Sprengtportenska Frikåren (the Sprengporten Free Corps).
 As commander of the Free Corps he defeated a somewhat larger Prussian force at the 1761 Battle of Neuensund, and was one of the few officers to emerge with any credit from what was generally an unsuccessful war for Sweden.